tabrindle/envinfo/README.md

 ## Programmatic Usage

-Envinfo takes a configuration object and returns a string (optionally yaml, json or markdown)
+Envinfo takes a configuration object and returns a Promise that resolves a string (optionally yaml, json or markdown)

 ```javascript
 import envinfo from 'envinfo';